MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 > If you specify the language and country matching criterion, they must be set to **en** and **US** only.

-The following shows a complete points of sale XML document.
+The following shows a complete Landing pages XML document.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>